BlissRoms-x86/Documentation/Installation/install-from-bootable-usb.md

 ## Download Bliss OS

-You can download a stable Bliss OS build by clicking on the link [here](https://sourceforge.net/projects/blissos-x86/), non-stable builds can be found [here.](https://sourceforge.net/projects/blissos-x86/)
+You can download a stable Bliss OS build by clicking on the link [here](https://sourceforge.net/projects/blissos-x86/), non-stable builds can be found [here.](https://sourceforge.net/projects/blissos-dev/)

 ## Install Bliss OS

 {% hint style="info" %}
 If you are looking for a GUI based installer for Windows, we do include one in some of the .ISO's we produce, and we also support the [Supreme-Gamers Advanced Android-x86 Installer](https://supreme-gamers.com/r/advanced-android-x86-installer-for-windows.61/).
+We also have a second option for Windows install that can be found on our repo here: [Android-x86 UEFI Installer](https://github.com/BlissRoms-x86/Androidx86-Installer-for-Windows/blob/S12.1-2.8/bin/Androidx86-Installv28.5800_A12.1.7z)
 {% endhint %}

 When booting into the installer, choose "Android-x86 ...
 Installation":